-Based on the fieldwork dispositions, the raw survey data was weighted to account for the variation in nonresponse by urban and rural designations and by gender.
-Specifically, Ipsos applied the following:
+Based on the fieldwork dispositions, lpsos applied three weights to the raw survey data to account for divisional population distribution, the variation in non-response by urban and rural designations,by respondent gender, and business-owner gender.

-- Design weight: A weight by strata (province) was applied to adjust the sample to be proportionate to the number of people within each province, as determined by the xxx Census data23.
-Data on population counts, such as this Census data, is considered to more closely align with estimates of total (including informal) business counts. - Non-response weight: Weights were applied by urbanicity (urban / rural) and gender of respondent within strata based on response rates.
-For example, if an enumerator approached a business in province X with a female respondent, and they were ultimately marked as a refusal, the enumerator would still keep track of the fact that a female respondent was approached.
-During weighting, province X would be weighed to reflect the number of female and male respondents who were approached.
-Without these weights, the survey results would be biased by propensity to respond based on respondent gender and urbanicity.

-Weight for oversample of women-owned businesses: A minimum quota of 150 womenowned businesses was established for the survey.
-This minimum was not reached in the course of interviewing and therefore additional interviews were required to achieve the minimum.
-The final count of women-owned businesses therefore required a weight to reduce the proportion of women-owned businesses in the sample.
-This weighting factor is applied to bring the proportion of womenowned businesses to what would have been achieved in the natural course of interviewing.
-In this case, the weight is less than one to reduce the count of women-owned businesses in the sample and compensate for the extra interviews done to meet the quota.
+- Design weight: A weight by division was applied to adjust the sample to be proportionate to the number of persons within each division, as determined by the 2013 Economic Census data.26 The 2013 Economic Census was used as a proxy for the proportion of businesses in each division, as opposed to the 2021 data from the District Upazila Statistics Office list of Export Processing Zones and Industrial Statistics of Bangladesh Small and Cottage Industries Corporations used to create target interview counts by business size (as the latter sources do not include informal businesses).
+Therefore, general population counts were more likely to mirror the total (formal and informal) business population. - Non-response weight: Weights were applied by urbanicity (urban/rural) and gender of respondent within strata based on response rates.
+For example, if an enumerator approached a business in district X with a female respondent, and they were ultimately marked as a refusal, the enumerator would still keep track of the fact that a female respondent was approached.
+During weighting, district X would be weighed to reflect the number of female and male respondents who were approached.
+Without these weights, the survey results would be biased by propensity to respond based on respondent gender and urbanicity. - Oversample weight: A minimum quota of 150 women-owned businesses was established for the survey to achieve a sufficient sample size for analysis.
+Only 138 interviews were reached during fieldwork therefore an oversample was required.
+The final count of women-owned businesses (180 interviews) required a weight to reduce the proportion of women-owned businesses in the sample.
+This oversample weight was applied to bring the proportion of women-owned businesses to what would have been achieved by natural fallout.

 These three weights were combined to create one overall final weight applied to all data points.
-The design effect for Bangladesh is 1.28.
+The design effect for Bangladesh is 1.28.^{xliv}